 - Spam can get overbearing on your website.
 If you are developing your blog/business on the free opensource platform of WordPress™, you’ll want to look into the Akismet™ plugin to help combat spam.

-Before you get started looking for work, be sure that you have read about all the requirements of working remotely.
-Don’t skip anything I outlined there.
-I know it’s a lot of reading, but you’ll be thankful you read it all later.
+Be sure to review all our resources.
+Don’t skip anything we outlined there.
+We know it’s a lot of reading, but you’ll be thankful you read it all later.